2009 European Parliament election in Bulgaria

 The election of the delegation from Bulgaria to the European Parliament was held on Sunday, 7 June 2009.
 As a result of the Treaty of Nice – that became active in November 2004 – the number of Bulgarian delegates in the European Parliament decreased from 18 (in 2007) to 17 delegates.
 When the Treaty of Lisbon was ratified, the number of Bulgarian Delegates increased to 18 again, giving a second seat to the Blue Coalition.

 Background

 This election is the first one, in which Bulgaria elects MEP for the full five-year term.
 Most political analysts viewed these elections as a rehearsal to the 2009 Bulgarian parliamentary election.
-It was speculated that if similar results were obtained on the latter elections, that the formation of government would be extremely difficult.
-This did not turn out to be the case.